requirejs/requirejs/docs/node.md

 * Otherwise the module is assumed to be relative to the file that is given to node to start your app.

 You can always use the [Configuration Options](api.md#config) for RequireJS in your top level app file to configure paths and even a different baseUrl for your modules.

+Also, even though RequireJS is an asynchronous loader in the browser, the RequireJS Node adapter loads modules synchronously in the Node environment.
+This was done to make the adapter easier to code.
+The adapter could be made asynchronous, but the primary benefit of RequireJS integration with Node is to allow you to write modules in the same format on the server and for the browser that work well in both environments.

+Finally, RequireJS in Node can only load modules that are on the local disk -- fetching modules across http, for instance, is not supported at this time.

 ## How do I use it?